Decapitated (band): Blood Mantra, Anticult and members' arrests (2014–2020)

-Cancer Culture (2021–present)
+Cancer Culture and next album (2021–present)

 The band announced dates in July 2021 for their upcoming 2022 European tour to mark their 25th anniversary, with support from Black Tongue, Heart of a Coward and INFERI.
 Heart of a Coward later withdrew from the tour and were replaced with Archspire.

-On March 17, 2022, the band announced their new album Cancer Culture would be released on May 27, and also released the title track from the album.
+On March 17, 2022, the band announced their eighth studio album Cancer Culture would be released on May 27, and also released the title track from the album.
 They also revealed the album would feature guest performances from members of Jinjer and Machine Head.
 The album and music videos feature the return of Paweł Pasek on bass.

+On February 17, 2024, while announcing his departure from Machine Head, Vogg confirmed that Decapitated has "a studio session lined up" for the next album.
+He was also open to joining new bands.
+Decapitated continued touring.

+On October 11, 2024, it was announced vocalist Rasta had departed the band, and was being replaced by Eemeli Bodde of Mors Subita.
+It was also announced former vocalist Sauron would be performing with the band at the 2024 Damnation Festival.
+Later that year, Stewart was confirmed as a full Obscura member.

+Vogg confirmed in October 2025 that Decapitated has begun working on new material for their ninth studio album, with a tentative release date of 2026.